tomassidiskis/TomasSidiskis/README.md

 ### Hi there, I'm Tomas👋

 I'm a junior analytics engineer.
-I mainly write code with SQL and Python, occasionally I do HTML, and currently I am learning more about Python and machine learning.
+I mainly write code with SQL and Python, occasionally I do tableau visualizations, and currently I am learning more about Python and machine learning.

 Here is some of the stuff I enjoy doing:
 * Time series analysis and forecasting